 Can you fly with high blood pressure, and what about high blood pressure and long-haul flights?

-Ensuring your blood pressure is well managed is the important thing, because there can be an impact on blood pressure when on an airplane.
+Ensuring your blood pressure is well managed is the important thing, because there can be an impact on blood pressure when on an aeroplane.
 If not well controlled, or if you’re flying with high blood pressure and pregnant, talk to your doctor before making plans so they can advise on whether it’s safe for you to travel.

 “When you’re flying, the atmosphere in the plane is totally different,” Dr Alahmar notes.
-“How we respond to that varies from one person to another, but if you measured the blood pressure of people on an airplane, compared to on the ground, almost certainly they will have higher blood pressure [on the plane].”
+“How we respond to that varies from one person to another, but if you measured the blood pressure of people on an aeroplane, compared to on the ground, almost certainly they will have higher blood pressure [on the plane].”